kyxap1/starred/README.md

 ## Python

+- [pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting
+- [source-code-pro](https://github.com/adobe-fonts/source-code-pro) - Monospaced font family for user interface and coding environments
+- [coala](https://github.com/coala/coala) - coala provides a unified command-line interface for linting and fixing all your code, regardless of the programming languages you use.
+- [jungle](https://github.com/achiku/jungle) - AWS operations by cli should be simpler
+- [playbook](https://github.com/bonovoxly/playbook) - A collection of Ansible playbooks, roles, and ansible-container playbooks.
 - [ansible-container](https://github.com/ansible/ansible-container) - Ansible Container is a tool to build Docker images and orchestrate containers using only Ansible playbooks.
 - [ansible-packer-vagrant-openstack-ec2](https://github.com/rosmo/ansible-packer-vagrant-openstack-ec2) - Ansible scripts to build images using Packer and Vagrant, exporting to Openstack, AMI or OVF image
 - [dataduct](https://github.com/coursera/dataduct) - DataPipeline for humans.